pandas-dev/pandas/web/pandas/community/blog/asv-pandas-grant.md

 Date: 2022-03-23

 # What we learned on the Pandas Grant
-*By Dorothy Kabarozi B. and Lucy Jimenez*
+*By Dorothy Kabarozi B. and Lucy Jiménez*

 We want to share our experience working on **Improvements to the** **ASV benchmarking framework and diversity efforts** sponsored by